Bernard Schapiro

 Bernard (Dov) Schapiro (1885 – December 31, 1966) was a Latvian endocrinologist.
+The later part of his career was in New York and Jerusalem.

 Early life and education

 Bernard Schapiro was born in Daugavpils, Latvia — an area known for its Jewish settlements.
 He spent his early life immersed in Orthodox Judaism and Talmudic studies until the age of 18.

 Schapiro was educated at the Yeshivas Knesses Yisrael in Kaunas (formerly Kovno) where he was regarded as an extraordinary student (illui).
 This institution also exposed him to the Musar movement, profoundly influencing his life.

 Supported by Rabbi Joseph Rosen (the Rogatchover Gaon), Schapiro was allowed by his parents to study medicine, relying on his adherence to Jewish commandments and values.
 He acquired the requisite knowledge in Frankfurt, before enrolling for medical studies at the University of Zurich from 1913 to 1919.
 His 1920 doctoral dissertation explored the relationship between erythema nodosum and tuberculosis.
 Schapiro completed a year-long internship at the Department of Dermatology in Breslau, Silesia, and two years of specialized training under the tutelage of German dermatologist Josef Jadassohn at the University of Breslau.